-Residents engage with the parish across all areas in question 12 (engaging with the parish) but with the greatest activity based around the village hall at 28% and with 12% of respondents not engaging with any village area.
+Residents engage with the parish across all areas in question 12 but with the greatest activity based around the village hall at 28% and with 12% of respondents not engaging with any village area.

-The majority of the leisure activities used centred around The George Inn with 19% using the pub itself and 16% using the shop it provides.
+The majority of the leisure activities used centred around 'The George Inn 'with 19% using the pub itself and 16% using the shop it provides.
 18% use footpaths regularly and 27% in total use the film night and other village hall activities.

 The response to which other resources would be used if made available concentrated on a cycle track (15%), convenience store (22%), GP clinic (14%) and parking facilities (20%).
-The responses to the other proposals were in single figures.
+Other proposals were in single figure percentages.

-Facilities which could be considered for future investment/fund raising by the council concentrated on the areas of parking facilities (27%), a community shop (23%) and improved footpaths (30%)
+Facilities which could be considered for future investment/fund raising by the council concentrated on the 2 areas of parking facilities (27%), a community shop (23%) and improved footpaths (30%).

-Community activities that residents would like to attend if made available were evenly divided into lower percentage figures with 20% interested in craft clubs and 19% in gardening clubs but the majority response of 32% was for no activities to be introduced.
+Community activities that residents would like to attend if made available was evenly divided into lower percentage figures with 20% interested in craft clubs and 19% in gardening clubs but the majority response of 32% was for no activities to be introduced.

-The question on services or facilities that would be used if they were available in the parish was dominated by a 30% interest in a local produce market with wildflower planting at 16% and a village composting scheme at 14%.
+Services or facilities that would be used if they were available in the parish was dominated by a 30% interest in a local produce market with wildflower planting at 16% and a village composting scheme at 14% the next set of figures.
 All other suggestions were in low single figure percentages.